joegair/gair-group-docs/page/computation/20230731_code-free-dft.md

 ## **Generate Input Structures**

 The first step in performing any calculation is generating an intial set of xyz coordinates.
 One of the easiest ways to do this is from the 2D builder tool in ChimeraX after installing the SEQCROW extension (see [Setup ORCA]({{site.baseurl}}/page/computation/setup.html).
-{: .text-justify }

-From the ChimeraX GUI, go to the dropdown menu and select Tools > Structure Editing > 2D Builder.
+To do this, select Tools > Structure Editing > 2D Builder.
 Then draw the structure in the editor and select 'open'
 {: .text-justify }

 {% include image.html file="20230731_2D_builder.png" alt="alt" max-width=800 %}